ahortian/insight_project/README.md

 ## EDA
 1. Indepth EDA by : `05_EDA.ipynb`

-## Baseline model : Average over time
+## Baseline model : average over time
 1. The calculation for the baseline model based on the average of crime occurences over time is done by: `06_baseline_results.ipynb`

 ## Gradient Boosting model